alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2021-02-26-golang-annealing.markdown

 categories: programming
 ---

-As Go is quickly becoming my favourite programming language in this post we will switch gears and we are going to implement an optimization algorithm - simulated annealing.
-We are going to solve the travelling salesman problem and, in the process, we will build a graphical app and a bare bones charting library.
+As Go is quickly becoming my favourite programming language, in this post we switch gears and implement an optimization algorithm - simulated annealing.
+We will solve the travelling salesman problem and, in the process, we will build a desktop app and a bare bones charting library.

 ### Simulated Annealing